SALES OF WORK

 A newspaper report is given below.

-- Bobby Lennox, Celtic Football Club and Scotland
+- Bobby Lennox, Celtic Football Club and Scotland, in 1970

-- John Mulveney, stage and television personality on
+- John Mulveney, stage and television personality, on 10 June 1973

-Other Sales of Work photographs may be seen from the Pictures page.
+Other Sales of Work photographs may be seen on the Pictures page.

 The following report is from The Ardrossan and Saltcoats Herald of 15 July 1955.